Bonus: Download the purchase order implementation template

 As we mentioned earlier, one of the biggest drawbacks of blanket purchase orders is that reconciliation is a challenge and more specifically, knowing whether the remaining amount should be used or forfeited.

 1. Set the blanket order validity to the shortest period possible.
-If the work is projected to complete over 3 months, then there is no reason to set up a blanket for 1 year.
+If the work is projected to be completed over 3 months, then there is no reason to set up a blanket for 1 year.

-2. The shortest time period could be three months but the maximum duration of a blanket order should not be more than a year.
+2. The shortest period could be three months, but a blanket order’s maximum duration should not be more than a year.

-3. Review the blanket orders every six months to check the utilization and whether the blanket has been used or not.
-If the Blanket order has not been used at all, You should reach out to the stakeholder and ask if the Blanket can be canceled.
+3. Review the blanket orders every six months to check the utilization and whether the blanket has been used.
+If the Blanket order has not been used, You should contact the stakeholder and ask if the Blanket can be canceled.

 4. At the end of the year, you should review all Blanket orders and close the blanket orders.
-The only exception is those orders for which the work has been performed but the invoice has not been issued by the vendor.
+The only exception is those orders for which the work has been performed, but the vendor has not issued the invoice.

 5. We recommend that you ask users to create a new blanket for the new calendar year.

-The idea here is to ensure that you don’t have blanket orders which are used over the years.
+The idea is to ensure you don’t have blanket orders used over the years.

-Since it is a blanket amount for services to be rendered in the future, it is important that invoices are properly reviewed and approved before they can be paid.
+Since it is a blanket amount for services to be rendered in the future, invoices must be properly reviewed and approved before they can be paid.

-There is no benefit of routing the invoice to a manager for invoice approval because they might not have complete knowledge of the deliverables.
+There is no benefit in routing the invoice to a manager for invoice approval because they might not have complete knowledge of the deliverables.

 To summarize, ensure that your workflows are routing the invoice approval for a buyer’s review who has complete knowledge of the deliverables.